dev-rvk/dev-rvk/README.md

 </div>
 <hr>

-I'm a Technology Enthusiast  💻
+Hello!
+I am a final-year student at VJTI.
 I am looking to leverage my skills and knowledge in growing fields of Technology.
 I continuously seek opportunities to expand my knowledge and expertise.

-💬 Ask me about anything and everything
+I am enthusiastic about collaborating with like-minded professionals, engaging in projects and contributing to the ever-evolving world of technology.